Connum/hanzivg/README.md

   1. Collect all AnimHanzi files, verify and move them to /hanzi, completing meta information where necessary
   2. Verify the AnimHanzi files, make adaptions where needed.
 Component groups seem not to be as complete as for the KanjiVG files, and there are some other errors regarding stroke count or order, so: *Don't just copy the files over, **do** verify and correct them if necessary!* And don't forget to change the ids (not the attributes) to :hvg (the format.html tool will do that automatically)!
-* Make an adapted version of the [kanji-colorize](https://github.com/cayennes/kanji-colorize) Anki addon
 * Don't forget to add documantation so that this ends up more maintainable by volunteers than KanjiVG ;)

 See status.php to get startet and klick on any of the listed characters.
 Or see the status by HSK level in status_hsk.php.